mithi/react-philosophies/README.md

 ### 1.3 Don't leave broken windows unattended

 > A window gets broken at an apartment building, but no one fixes it.
-It's left broken.
 Then something else gets broken.
 Maybe it's an accident, maybe not, but it isn't fixed either.
 Graffiti starts to appear.
 More and more damage accumulates.
-Very quickly you get an exponential ramp.
-The whole building decays.
 Tenants move out.
 Crime moves in.
 And you've lost the game.
 It's all over.
 You don't want to let technical debt get out of hand.
 You want to stop the small problems before they grow into big problems. - [Don't Live with Broken Windows: A Conversation with Andy Hunt and Dave Thomas, Part I](https://www.artima.com/articles/dont-live-with-broken-windows)

 **Detect code smells and do something about them if you need to**.